Switchback Travel (Jason Hummel)

 What we don’t: Expensive and not a standout breather.

 Arc’teryx is generally a cut above the rest when it comes to premium construction and build quality, and the Sentinel Bib is no exception.
-Lightly updated for this season, the Sentinel nails all of the components of a capable ski bib, with a robust 80-denier nylon shell, a 3-layer Gore-Tex ePE construction with their soft C-Knit liner, and outer thigh vents.
-Arc’teryx also paid particular attention to the bottom of the legs, which feature their stretchy PowderCuffs and burly, seamless insteps to guard against wear and tear.
+Lightly updated at the start of the 2024/2025 season, the Sentinel nails all of the components of a capable ski bib, with a robust 80D nylon shell, a 3-layer Gore-Tex ePE construction with their soft C-Knit liner, and outer thigh vents.
+Arc’teryx also paid close attention to the bottom of the legs, which feature their stretchy PowderCuffs and burly, seamless insteps to guard against wear and tear.
 It all adds up to a fantastically well-built ski bib that offers an impressive amount of weather protection and durability in a lightweight and streamlined package.

-But on the flipside, $700 is simply hard to justify when there’s a lineup of good to great competition for hundreds of dollars less.
-What’s more, the Sentinel lacks built-in stretch, which many backcountry skiers appreciate for the skin track, and isn't as breathable as unlined competitors like the Skytour above.
-And historically, women have struggled with the Sentinel’s sizing, although it helps that the bib now comes in three inseam lengths—plus, it was recently updated from a trim fit to a more accommodating "regular" cut.
-But it’s hard to beat the protection of Gore-Tex for rugged winter weather or wet spring conditions, making the Sentinel a great choice for serious skiers who spend a lot of time in the mountains...
-Read in-depth review (previous version)
+That said, $700 is simply hard to justify when there’s a lineup of good to great competitors for hundreds of dollars less.
+What’s more, the Sentinel lacks built-in stretch, which many backcountry skiers appreciate on the skin track, and it's not as breathable as unlined competitors like the Skytour above.
+And historically, women have struggled with the Sentinel’s sizing, although we appreciate that Arc'teryx opted for a more accommodating "regular" cut with the latest model (past versions were labeled as "trim" and fit as such).
+In the end, it’s hard to beat the protection of Gore-Tex for rough winter weather or wet spring conditions, making the Sentinel a great choice for serious skiers who spend a lot of time on the slopes.

 Best for: Resort/backcountry